The Masque of Blackness: Plot summary

 The text begins with Niger talking to his father Oceanus.
 Oceanus asks him why he has left his usual eastward course and flowed westward, into the Atlantic.
 Niger tells him that he has come to request help.
-Niger's daughters are upset because they thought themselves to be the most beautiful goddesses in the world, only to discover that paleness is thought more attractive - and so no longer feel beautiful.
+Niger's daughters are upset because they thought themselves to be the most beautiful goddesses in the world, only to discover that paleness is thought more attractive – and so no longer feel beautiful.
 The moon goddess, Aethiopia, tells the daughters that, if they can find a country whose name ends in "tannia", they will be beautiful once more.

-The daughters try desperately to find the country whose name ends in "tannia", travelling as far as Mauritania (North Africa), Lusitania (Portugal), and Aquitania (France) in their quest.
+The daughters try desperately to find the country whose name ends in "tannia", travelling as far as Mauritania (the coastal Mediterranean Maghreb), Lusitania (Portugal), and Aquitania (France) in their quest.
 Despondent at their lack of success they pray once more to Aethiopia, who tells them that the country is Britannia and that they should seek out its sun-like king, who has the power to bleach their black complexions white.
+In 1605, the nature of Britannia "whose new name makes all tongues sing" and a fuller union was in debate.

-Aethiopia further advises the daughters that once a month for the next year, they should bathe in sea-dew and, thus prepared, at the same time next year, they should appear before the king again, whereupon his light will make them beautiful and white.
+Aethiopia further advises the daughters that once a month for the next year, they should bathe in sea-dew called "Rosmarine" and "soft and gentler foam".
+Thus prepared, at the same time next year, they should appear before the king again, whereupon his light will make them beautiful and white.

 Cast

-The principal cast of the masque:
+The names of principal cast of twelve masquers were published.
+They danced in pairs with fans which displayed their names and the emblem of the couple.
+The twelve names were devised from classical examples by Jonson to represent various qualities, in brackets below.
+Jonson called the six symbols "mute hieroglyphics".